christophpickl/allfit/README.md

 ## ToDos

+### High Prio

+* Filter group
+* Filter time (just like website)
+* make sure all persisted fields are displayed in UI (compare entities with view models)
+* sync in progress dialog (mockup with delay; only update message string)
+* dry run with prod data

+### Medium

+* isHidden, right click, for partner only!
+  * plus: in menu bar, enable "is hidden visible YES/NO"; with right click in table, can be made hidden/unhidden (plus make filterable) ... or a custom dialog for it?! in menu bar, "Manage hidden partners"
 * adjust column sizes in table
+* bigger images-pictures in detail view
 * log file writer for PROD env
 * ? for partner: primaryCategory vs additionalCategories?
 * make domain objects things var which are changeable (e.g. rating, favorited, ignored, visits, notes, ...)